ravirahman/the-electrons/assets/posts/lab6.md

 ### RRT - Ravi
 The final implementation of RRT uses uniform random sampling over all possible positions, \\(1500\\) vertices, and examines 10 nearest poses for random sample (and 60 nearest poses for the goal).
 With these settings, RRT found paths in \\(33.44s\\) \\((\sigma = 43.33s))\\) with a \\(70\%\\) success rate over \\(10\\) randomized trials (failed trials timed out at 120 seconds).
 These settings maximized the success rate and resulted in smooth paths while minimizing computation time.

 Bridge sampling, a method that picks unobstructed points surrounded by obstacles, failed to identify necessary waypoints, so we did not use this technique.
 Bridge sampling constructs a bridge over the sample, and checks to see if the "supports" are passable grid squares.
-While this method ignores examining unnecessarry waypoints in free space, it also fails to identify waypoints at "T"-shaped intersections.
+While this method ignores examining unnecessary waypoints in free space, it also fails to identify waypoints at "T"-shaped intersections.
 These waypoints would be necessary to make the robot turn before the end of a hallway.

 **Figure 9: Intersections where Bridge Sampling Worked (Green) and Failed (Orange)**